-Four Season’s Pigeon Shooting in South Africa has been running for over 23 years, also offering the best wild game bird shooting in South Africa, Four Season’s Shooting is the largest number one wing shooting outfitter in South Africa.
+Four Season’s Pigeon Shooting in South Africa has been running for over 24 years, also offering the best wild game bird shooting in South Africa, Four Season’s Shooting being the largest number one wing shooting outfitter in South Africa.
 Our lodges are located throughout the Free State in South Africa.

 Resident pigeons along with Egyptian and Spur wing geese numbers have significantly increased in the last 20 years with resident Egyptian goose shooting starting on 1st June, ahead of hundreds of thousands of migratory geese flying down the Free State corridor feeding on freshly harvested maize fields and old sunflower stubble’s in July, thereafter thousands of yellow bill ducks and red bill teal arriving in the Free State.

 There are diverse types of birds in the world, but when it comes to wing shooting enthusiasts there is only one that matters – African Rock Pigeons.
 These fast-moving feathered athletes are all over the Free State in South Africa and their incredible numbers make them exciting subject matter for any shooter!
 You may never have seen anything like them before; they fly at speeds up 60 mph while ducking and interacting with their surroundings unlike anything else on Earth (or even beyond!).
 Rock pigeons are by experts within this niche field considered as being among toughest winged game out there.